-Class 63 - Pleasure Pony Driving
+Class 65 - Pleasure Pony Driving

 Open to ponies 14.2 hands and under to be shown in pleasure, light, or fine harness.
 It is recommended that all animals 14.2 hands and under be shown in this class.
-To be shown both ways of the ring at a walk, collected trot and working trot.
+To be shown both ways of the ring at a walk, working trot and strong trot.
 The pony should stand quietly in the line-up and back readily.
 To be hitched to a suitable two-wheeled vehicle.

-Class 64 - Pleasure Horse Driving
+Class 66 - Pleasure Horse Driving